National Insurance Contributions: public sector costs

 Sources and Limitations

-• the data was collected between 8 November and 15 November 2024.
-Portfolios and organisations were asked for an estimate of the additional NICs costs in financial year 2025 to 2026, alongside information on salaries, NICs costs and headcount in financial year 2023 to 2024, the latest outturn year, to allow validation of estimates.
+The data was collected between 8 November 2024 and 10 February 2025.
+Portfolios and organisations were asked for an estimate of the additional NICs costs in the financial year 2025 to 2026, alongside information on salaries, NICs costs and headcount in the financial year 2023 to 2024, the latest outturn year, to allow validation of estimates.
 The response rate was over 99% for directly employed workforces.

-• there remains a degree of uncertainty around this estimate because of potential inconsistencies in how different organisations calculate the impact; the pace at which the information was collected following the UK Budget leaving limited time for detailed validation; and the uncertainty about future pay settlements and staffing projections.
+There remains a degree of uncertainty around this estimate because of potential inconsistencies in how different organisations calculate the impact and the uncertainty about future pay settlements and staffing projections.

 Table 1: Estimated static costs as a result of UK employer NICs policy changes to the directly employed devolved Scottish public sector workforce